- Open Source CEO by Bill Kerr

 Sara Blakely's journey to founding Spanx is a story of innovation born out of necessity.
 As a young saleswoman, Blakely was frustrated by the lack of seamless undergarments to wear beneath her white pants.
 This led her to a moment of inspiration: she cut the feet off a pair of pantyhose, creating a makeshift solution that sparked the idea for Spanx.

 With no background in fashion or manufacturing, Blakely was up against it.
 She spent two years researching the industry and developing her product, only to be rejected from countless hosiery mills.
 Undeterred, she finally found a manufacturer willing to take a chance on her idea.
-Blakely's scrappiness extended to her marketing efforts; writing her own patent, creating the packaging, and even using her savings to buy product placement in department stores.
+Blakely's scrappiness extended to her marketing efforts; she wrote her own patent, created the packaging, and even used her savings to buy product placement in department stores.

 Sara Blakely of Spanx.

 Spanx launched in 2000 and quickly became a hit.
-The success was thanks in part to Blakely's marketing tactics, like sending samples to Oprah Winfrey, which led to Spanx being featured on her show (excuse the crappy link).
+The success was due in part to Blakely's marketing tactics, such as sending samples to Oprah Winfrey, which led to Spanx being featured on her show.
 This exposure catapulted Spanx into the spotlight, and the company's sales skyrocketed to boot.

 The Patagonia rugby club

-Yvon actually found the first garments he would go on to sell on a climbing trip to Scotland in 1970.
-The Scottish rugby shirts were of a very high quality — and durable.
-The perfect kit for climbing in Scotland, or in the frosty NorCal conditions surrounding Yellowstone National park.
+Yvon found the first garments he would later sell during a climbing trip to Scotland in 1970.
+The Scottish rugby shirts were of a very high quality and durable.
+The perfect kit for climbing in Scotland, or in the frosty Northern California conditions arround Yellowstone National Park.

-This first unofficial foray into clothing had no manufacturing, no inventory management, just high quality supply and “dirtbag” climber demand to match.
-These kits famous and much of a collector item with climbers, fashionistas and Wall Streets analysts alike.
-The moral here is that you don’t need much — or even your own product — to get started.
+This first unofficial foray into clothing had no manufacturing, no inventory management, just high-quality supply and ‘dirtbag’ climber demand to match.
+These famous kits are much of a collector's item with climbers, fashionistas, and Wall Street analysts alike.
+The moral here is that you don’t need much—or even your own product—to get started.

 Craigslist’s original email blasts